 Home > FAQs

-There will be 1 teacher at any time in a classroom.
+There will be at least one teacher in a classroom at any time during school hours.

 Where will the children play?

 The students will have access to our specially designed playground and selected outdoor spaces.

 Invictus International School is a K12 Cambridge school.

 At Invictus Centrium, we offer the following programmes: